Updated on 2026-02-03 GMT+08:00

 Enterprise project.

-• If you have selected All for Enterprise Project on the global settings page, select one from the drop-down list here.
+• If Enterprise Project is set to All on the global settings page, select an enterprise project from the drop-down list here.

-• If you have already selected an enterprise project on the global settings page, this option will be dimmed and cannot be changed.
+• If you have already selected an enterprise project on the global settings page, this option will be grayed and cannot be changed.

 Description